dr-yst/org-x/dev-docs/progress.md

 - ✅ Design of basic UI structure
 - ✅ State management design using Svelte 5 runes
 - ✅ Design of multi-view tab system
-- ✅ Design of advanced filtering system with multiple conditions
+- ✅ Design of sidebar-based filtering system with checkboxes
 - ✅ Design of multi-criteria sorting system
 - ✅ Design of flexible grouping system
 - ✅ Design of settings screen for customization
+- ✅ Design of task list with date information display
+- ✅ Design of user-defined property filtering in sidebar

 ### Type Definitions and Integration
 - ✅ Set up type definition sharing with tauri-specta